justinthelaw/opera/README.md

 ## Bullet Writing

-(TODO:) The application provides instructions within the application for usage.
+The application provides instructions within the application for usage.
 The User Interface (UI) should be relatively easy to navigate.
 If the UI is not intuitive to you, then feedback can be submitted using the To-Be-Built feedback form or an Issue can be posted to this Github repository.

 ## Acronym List Imports